AmpersandTarski/documentation/troubleshooting/troubleshooting.md

 <!---
 This is ment to become a list that helps users with frequent asked questions -->
  1. The documentation is far from complete.
 We are working on it though.
+If you are stuck, please create an issue!
+You are more than welcome!

 ### Using the command line interface